-Mayo Clinic is a leading academic medical and research center with an annual research budget of more than $625 million, more than $375 million of which comes from competitive extramural grants and contracts.
+Mayo Clinic is a leading academic medical and research center with an annual research budget of more than $710 million, of which nearly $420 million comes from competitive extramural grants and contracts.

-At Mayo Clinic, residents and fellows have the opportunity to participate in the Clinician-Investigator Training Program and work on a wide range of basic, translational and clinical research projects in state-of-the-art facilities.
-Trainees can also conduct clinical research in conjunction with their clinical rotations.
+At Mayo Clinic, you have the opportunity to participate in the Clinician-Investigator Training Program and work on a wide range of basic, translational and clinical research projects in state-of-the-art facilities.
+You can also conduct clinical research in conjunction with your clinical rotations.

 Most residencies and fellowships include dedicated research time designed to enhance the training experience.